Last updated: 28th September 2022

-We are committed to protecting and respecting your privacy.
-This policy sets out the basis on which we process any personal data we collect from you, or that you provide to us.
-If you do not agree with this policy, you should not use the Site.
-Please note that separate policies apply to our other services, applications, products and content.
+We are committed to protecting and respecting your personal data.
+This policy sets out the basis on which we process any personal data we collect from you, or that you provide to us and tells you about your privacy rights and how the law protects you.
+If you do not agree with this policy, you should not engage with us.

 If you have any questions about how we use your personal data, please contact firstname.lastname@example.org

-The types of personal data we use and how we collect it
+1. The types of personal data we collect

 We collect and use the following information about you:

-Your Identity Data including your email address, first name, surname, Instagram account and photo.
+Your Identity Data including your job title, first name, surname, social media account information and photos.

-We will indicate where any personal information we have requested is mandatory or optional.
+We will indicate where any personal information we have requested is mandatory.
 We will also explain the consequences should you decide not to provide information which we have indicated is mandatory.
 In some circumstances this may mean we are unable to provide you with a certain service or product.

 - to provide customer support and ensure we provide a good level of customer service;